alexandair/entra-powershell-docs/reference/entra-powershell-beta/Get-EntraAuditDirectoryLogs.md

 ### Example 4: Get all audit logs with a given result
-These commands show how to get audit logs by result.
+These commands show how to get audit logs by the result.
 ```powershell
  Get-EntraAuditDirectoryLogs -Filter "result eq 'success'"
  Get-EntraAuditDirectoryLogs -Filter "result eq 'failure'" -All $true